Joseph Masci

-During his career, Masci has contributed extensively to helping patients with AIDS and TB, through research, books and projects.
-His work has also been focused on disaster preparedness and bioterrorism.
+During his career, Masci contributed extensively to helping patients with AIDS and TB through research, books and projects.
+His work also focused on disaster preparedness and bioterrorism.

 Early life and education

 Masci was born on November 27, 1950, in New Brunswick, New Jersey.
 He earned his bachelor's degree from Cornell University in 1972 and his medical degree from New York University School of Medicine in 1976.
 He completed his residency in internal medicine at Boston City Hospital and fellowship in infectious disease at Mount Sinai.

 Career

 Following the completion of his residency, he joined the Boston University School of Medicine as an instructor in medicine in 1979 and taught there until 1980.
 Simultaneously, he worked at the Boston City Hospital as Assistant Visiting Physician.
 In 1982, after completing his fellowship at Mount Sinai, he joined Elmhurst Hospital Center as an attending physician in infectious diseases in the Department of Medicine.
 He was promoted to the position of Associate Director in 1987 and to the position of Director of Department in 2002.
 In December 2017, he became the first Chairman of the Department of Global Health.

 Much of his initial work and research was focused on AIDS.
-He has contributed significantly in designing services in New York City for people with AIDS.
+He contributed significantly in designing services in New York City for people with AIDS.
 In 1997, he was appointed chairman of the health services work group of the New York City HIV Planning council and served there until 2003.
-He has also been involved with the New York State Department of Health AIDS Institute in various roles.
-He serves as clinical co-chairman of the New York City Health + Hospitals HIV directors council and is a member of the New York City Commission on AIDS.
+He was also involved with the New York State Department of Health AIDS Institute in various roles.
+He served as clinical co-chairman of the New York City Health + Hospitals HIV directors council and is a member of the New York City Commission on AIDS.

 After the terrorist attacks of September 11, 2001 much of his work involved emergency preparedness planning for New York State and hospitals in the region.
 He served on the Weapons of Mass Destruction advisory group of the New York City Department of Health and Mental Hygiene as well as of the Bioterrorism Task Force in the Office of the Mayor, City of New York.
 In 2001, he was appointed chairman of the HHC Emergency Preparedness council and became an advisor on bioterrorism to its president.
 He left these positions in 2010, and began to refocus his work on AIDS, TB and later on Ebola and, beginning in 2020 on COVID-19 infection as the subject matter expert and research committee chair of the NYC Health and Hospitals Corporation.